Privacy Act Systems - DOL/OASAM-4

 Safety and Health Information Management System (SHIMS).

-Safety and Health Center, OASAM, U.S. Department of Labor, 200 Constitution Avenue, NW, Washington, DC 20210 and
+a.
+Office of Worker Safety and Health, OASAM, U.S. Department of Labor, 200 Constitution Avenue, NW, Washington, DC 20210;

+c.
 A copy of the modified CA-1/CA-2 Form used by the Office of Workers' Compensation Programs (OWCP) and the Form 301 used by the Occupational Safety and Health Administration (OSHA) may be reproduced and retained in the office of the supervisor who files the form.

 CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM:

-DOL employees and Job Corps students involved in occupationally related accidents, injuries and illnesses.
+DOL employees, Job Corps students and Contractors involved in occupationally related accidents, injuries and illnesses.
 (SHIMS host other Federal agencies, and their employees would be included in coverage as well.)

 CATEGORIES OF RECORDS IN THE SYSTEM:

-Reports of on-the-job accidents, injuries, and illnesses generated as a result of filing forms CA-1, CA-2, and CA-6.
+Reports of on-the-job accidents, injuries, and illnesses generated as a result of filing forms CA-1, CA-2, and OSHA Form 301.